bhp87/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

+Additionally, the Projects tab is a place where you can organize and prioritize work in your repository.
+You can create boards to track issues and pull requests and prioritize them based on their importance and deadline.

+The Wiki tab is a place where you can store additional information and documentation related to your repository.
+You can use it to document the project's history, design decisions, user guides, and so on.

+The Pulse tab is a summary of recent activity in your repository, including pushes, pull requests, issues, and comments.
+This is a great place to get a quick overview of what's happening in your repo.

+GitHub also offers features such as code reviews, collaboration tools, and project management features that make it a great platform for open-source projects as well as private projects.
+With GitHub, you can work on projects with others from anywhere in the world, and track progress and changes in real-time.

+In conclusion, GitHub is a powerful platform that offers a range of features to support software development and collaboration.
+Whether you're working on a solo project or collaborating with others, GitHub can help you keep track of your code and streamline your development process.